 For additional information, ask about scheduling a case evaluation

 What Types of Convictions Could Get Me Deported?

 A criminal conviction of any sort on a green card holder’s record

 could potentially hurt his or her immigration status.
-Several crimes in
+Several crimes are

-particular are guaranteed to negatively impact your immigration status,
+guaranteed to negatively impact your immigration status, and could result

-most likely involving deportation from the country as an additional punishment.
+in deportation from the country as an additional punishment.
+Crimes belonging

 felony of any sort, even if no one is directly harmed by the crime, can

 The higher level the crime, the more likely deportation will be if you